-Does the organization collaborate and encourage development of re-entry and transitional programs Very little money is currently spent on training - resulting in limited ability to move to management roles This might keep underrepresented groups in the lower levels of the organization support programs to encourage women to enter these kinds of Create opportunities in the community for networking and mentorship in hopes of TD Bank Supporting women role models Sponsor Women in Leadership Fund (speaker series) (TD Bank, 2010b) becoming the employer of choice TD Bank Supporting education Pledged \$1 million to Ivey School of Business for scholarships to women MBA candidates) (TD Bank, 2010b) Does the organization ensure that all of its outreach activities in cooperation with educational institutions, government, and associations consider representation?
+Does the organization collaborate and encourage development of re-entry and transitional programs Very little money is currently spent on training - resulting in limited ability to move to management roles This might keep under- represented groups in the lower levels of the organization Does the organization work with institutions to support programs to encourage women to enter Create opportunities in the community for networking and mentorship in hopes of TD Bank Supporting women role models Sponsor Women in Leadership Fund (speaker series) (TD Bank, 2010b) these kinds of jobs (i.e. hybrid programs and double majors)? becoming the employer of choice TD Bank Supporting education Pledged \$1 million to Ivey School of Business for scholarships to women MBA candidates) (TD Bank, 2010b) Does the organization ensure that all of its outreach activities in cooperation with educational institutions, government, and associations consider representation?
 In these roles, executives should act as advocates for diversity in all areas Does the organization collaborate and support research and evaluation aimed at promoting effective diversity interventions?
 Increased research (sponsored by organizations) will help to increase representation further RBC Sponsor research reports Catalyst (RBC, 2010b)